Effective: September 29, 1993

 CBC/Radio-Canada recognizes that women and men are equal.

 The purpose of the guidelines is to ensure that all persons, children included, are represented and portrayed equitably in programs and commercials broadcast on CBC/Radio-Canada's stations and networks.

 The guidelines apply to all programs produced or co-produced by CBC/Radio-Canada, as well as to all programs acquired by the Corporation and advertisements to be broadcast on its station and networks.

 Media heads, regional directors and managers of advertising standards are responsible for implementing these guidelines.
-Departure from the guidelines and follow-up shall be reported to the Senior Vice-President, Media, responsible for the Office of Equitable Portrayal in Programming, or to the Vice-President, Planning and Regulatory Affairs, responsible for advertising standards.
+Departure from the guidelines and follow-up shall be reported to the Senior Vice-President, Media, responsible for the Office of Equitable Portrayal in Programming, or to the Vice-President, Strategy and Public Affairs, responsible for advertising standards.

 The guidelines must be interpreted in a manner consistent with the Canadian Charter of Rights and Freedoms and the Broadcasting Act.

 Furthermore, interpretation of the guidelines must not conflict with CBC/Radio-Canada's journalistic, creative and programming independence or with its Journalism Policy and Practices.

 In all its programming and advertisements, CBC/Radio-Canada must:

 - Reflect in realistic manner the place women and men have in contemporary Canadian society and recognize their intellectual and emotional equality.